 Welcome to Hadassah Rhode Island's website.
 Save the Date - November 3 - Chai Luncheon.
 Check out the books being read by our Book Club.
+NOTE: The book for October has changed.
 Check our recently - updated photos.
 Visit, Like, and Follow our Facebook page; share our posts; invite friends to our Facebook Page.
 Hadassah RI is part of the Hadassah Southern New England Region; check their calendar on their website for a full calendar of Regional Events.

 Our Photos capture the many engaging, fun, and instructive events of Hadassah Rhode Island!

 View our newest Books on the Beach 2019 album: Updated August 2019

 View photos from our annual “Cause for Applause” Updated June 2019